 Recalling a defective auto part does not automatically protect a manufacturer from liability.
 If the injured victim did not receive word of the recall, the manufacturer may still have to pay for the victim’s damages.
 To pursue compensation, file an official claim with the vehicle manufacturer’s insurance company.
 Then call our auto defect attorneys to find out what your claim could be worth.

 If you choose Goldblatt + Singer as your firm, we won’t accept a fast settlement that’s far less than you deserve.
-Our auto defect lawyers will handle fight for justice and fair compensation on your behalf in Saint Louis, as well as pursue greater compensation through a product liability lawsuit.
+Our auto defect lawyers will fight for justice and fair compensation on your behalf in St. Louis, as well as pursue greater compensation through a product liability lawsuit.
 Call (314) 231-4100 for your free evaluation today.